franklinqin0/blog/docs/algo/flatten-binary-tree-to-linked-list.md

     while node:
         # if the node has a left child
         if node.left:
-            # find the rightmost node
+            # find the rightmost node of left subtree
             rightmost = node.left
             while rightmost.right:
                 rightmost = rightmost.right